FabioAguiar/pyspark-streaming-mqtt/README.md

 ## IoT Devices
 The device projects that communicate with this streaming service can be found at https://github.com/FabioAguiar/iot-projects

+##Dataframe view
+This project also features a notebook file to demonstrate how records can be viewed in a dataframe.

 ## Credits
 This project uses the `mqtt.py` file, which provides an MQTT Spark Streaming Connector, from the  [Apache Bahir project](https://github.com/apache/bahir), under the Apache License 2.0.
 Thanks to the Apache Bahir project team for the provided code.